tymanski/SimpeliClient/README.md

 # Simpeli REST API client (SDK)

 ## 1. Preface
-This project is a set of tools to consume [Simpe.li](http://simpe.li/) REST API (Please check current [documentation](https://simpe.li/documentation) for API details).
+This project is a set of tools to consume [Simpe.li](http://simpe.li/) REST API (Please check current [documentation](https://simpe.li/documentation) for the API details).

 The solution consists of 3 projects:
 * SimpeliClient - the client itself.
-It wraps communication with REST API, simplifies making requests and retrieving responses.
+It wraps communication with the Simple.li REST API, simplifies making requests and retrieving responses.
 Current templates are modeled as entities.
-* SimpeliWebHook - A WepApi service necessary to handle response from Simpe.li.
-This service is called after Simpe.li processes pdf data and generatet the file.
+* SimpeliWebHook - WepApi service necessary to handle the response from Simpe.li.
+This service is called after Simpe.li processes pdf data and generates the file.
 * Tester - sample project presenting how to work with SimpeliClient.

 ## 2. Client usage

-To understand all parameters used in methods described below please read [Simpe.li API documentation](https://simpe.li/documentation) first.
+NOTE: To understand all parameters used in methods described below please read [Simpe.li API documentation](https://simpe.li/documentation) first.
+Below information are just an overview, not a technical documentation.
+To understand the flow of API, follow its documentation.
+To know all methods and types check documentation file in /docs directory.

 Client initialization requires 2 parameters:
 * API_KEY - your API key (check Simpe.li settings to get/generate it)